in

 How do Xultophy and Soliqua control your blood glucose without extra weight gain and hypoglycemia?

-Xultophy and Soliqua are both combo of a basal insulin and a GLP-1 analog.
+Xultophy and Soliqua are both a combination of a basal insulin and a GLP-1 analog.
 Although the risk is minimal, like all insulin, Insulin Degludec and Insulin Glargine can also result in hypoglycemia.

 Both Liraglutide and Lixisenatide lower blood glucose by enhancing insulin release in a glucose-dependent mechanism.